Family and intimate partner violence

 - Stalking or harassment (following someone, showing up uninvited, constant emails, phone calls or online harassment).

-I caused the abuse.
+Myth: It’s my fault.
+I caused the abuse

-Abuse only happens in certain cultures.
+Myth: Abuse only happens in certain cultures

-FALSE.
-Anyone can experience abuse regardless of their age, cultural background, religion, sexual orientation, gender, social status, or job.
+Fact: Anyone can experience abuse regardless of their age, cultural background, religion, sexual orientation, gender, social status, or job.
 Violence and abuse are never acceptable or excusable.

 If you are experiencing violence or abuse, access these free supports at any time: